 David is our traveler to Spain.
 His first stop is Barcelona, often named as one of the top ten travel destinations in Europe.
 (And no, the photo above is not Dubai, but of the W Hotel right at the beach in Barcelona.)

 Visiting Barcelona?
 Here's a short introduction to this lively, bilingual port city.
-We'll also list a few basic terms in Spanish and Catalan that will help you in your travels.
+We'll also list a few basic terms in Spanish and Catalan that will help you make your own travel memories.

 We'll follow David's discoveries in Barcelona, for those of you who have done or are doing our Spanish 1 course: David en España.